-Carrying Cargo in the Trunk
+Carrying Cargo in the Trunk or on a Roof Rack

 - Distribute cargo evenly on the floor of the trunk, placing the heaviest items on the bottom and as far forward as possible. - If you fold down the back seat, tie down items that could be thrown about the vehicle during a crash or sudden stop. - If you carry large items that prevent you from closing the trunk lid, exhaust gas can enter the passenger area.
 To avoid the possibility of carbon monoxide poisoning, follow the instructions on page 51.